AI-Assisted Curriculum Adaptation for Mixed-Ability Classes

 Suggested Workflow

-Use AI as a lesson adaptation assistant, not as autonomous curriculum author.
+Use AI as a lesson adaptation assistant, not as an autonomous curriculum author.

 Teacher review remains mandatory before classroom use.